 When I started working my first job, delivering newspapers about 23 years ago, I learned that you showed up for work on time and ready to work.
 I learned that you dressed appropriately for work.
 I learned that if you were scheduled to work, you worked, or found somebody to work for you.

-Lately I have been noticing a trend among younger members of my staff.
-They don’t seem to think it is a problem when they show up late by 5, 10, 15 or even 30 minutes late for work.
+Lately, I have been noticing a trend among younger members of my staff: They don’t seem to think it is a problem when they show up late by 5, 10, 15 or even 30 minutes late for work.
 They don’t seem to think there is a problem when they come to me at 4:00 pm, wanting off the next day without anybody to cover their shift.
-They don’t seem to think it is a problem if they don’t show up for work, or even call to let somebody know they won’t be there.
+They don’t seem to think it is a problem if they don’t show up for work at all, or don’t even call to let somebody know they won’t be there.

 It frustrates me to no end when these things happen.
-I talk to them but they don’t think it is a problem at all.
-When I explain that it increases the workload on the rest of the staff they don’t seem think it is a problem.
+I talk to them about it, reprimand them about it, and even threaten disciplinary action through work, but they don’t think it is a problem at all.
+When I explain that it increases the workload on the rest of the staff, which of course then threatens patient safety and quality of care, they don’t seem to think it is a problem.

-So, call me the old geezer, because I’m still going to show up for work on time.
+So, call me the old geezer, but I’m still going to show up for work on time.